The Graduated Driver Licensing (GDL) Program

 Though certainly not a complete list of laws, here are some to focus on while doing supervised driving:

 - Obey all traffic control devices.
 You must stop prior to entering the intersection when indicated by a stop sign.
 When a stop line is present, you must stop prior to the stop line.

-- You must stop when entering a street from an alley, parking lot, driveway, private road, or before crossing a sidewalk.
+- You must stop when entering a street from an alley, parking lot, driveway, private road.

 - You must yield to pedestrians crossing the street in a marked or unmarked crosswalk.

 - The speed limit is only for ideal conditions.

 - The “Move Over” law requires you to change lanes whenever possible to provide more room for an emergency vehicle stopped with lights flashing.

 - The law requires you to stay in the right lane when there are multiple lanes except when passing.

 - You cannot exceed the speed limit to pass another vehicle.